ssskz/ssskz.github.io/_posts/2023-3-8-Jupyter-Notebook-On-Linux.md

 ssh username@server_ip -L127.0.0.1:8000:127.0.0.1:8888
 ```

-whereas,
+whereas

-- `8888` represents the same port used by the server-side Jupyter Notebook
+- `8888`: represents the same port used by the server-side Jupyter Notebook
-- `8000` represents the port used by the local-side, it is changeable to you
+- `8000`: represents the port used by the local-side, it is changeable to you
-- `username` is your username that is opened on the server
+- `username`: is your username that is opened on the server
-- `server_ip` is the IP of the server
+- `server_ip`: is the IP of the server
-- `127.0.0.1` is a fixed format, cause it represents localhost, which is the IP address inside the localhost IP stack
+- `127.0.0.1`: is a fixed format, cause it represents localhost, which is the IP address inside the localhost IP stack

 # visiting Jupyter Notebook

 Enter the `https://127.0.0.1:8000` in your local browser, then you can visit Jupyter Notebook on the remote Linux server on your local browser!
-Conratulations!